 So does soaking the dry beans do anything?

 Let me explain.
 There are some simple carbohydrates in beans that humans can not digest.
-But your intestinal bacteria can which produce a lot of gas.
+But your intestinal bacteria can digest them which produce a lot of gas.
 Soaking decreases these carbohydrates some but the rapid method even more.
 But neither method comes anywhere close to eliminating them.
 Now, don’t you feel smarter?

 A Final Note on Salt: